solidc0re/solidcore-scripts/README.md

 - :fire: ***... plus more!!*** :fire:

 > [!WARNING]
-> Work in progress... do not install... *ALMOST READY!!*
+> Currently in alpha stage.
+Only install for testing purposes or if you're really keen.
+The uninstall script is not fully tested, but all changes instigated by the script are reversible.

 ## Current features